Purpose

 Example 3

-Assume that an ORC-formatted data file named
+Assume that the ORC-formatted data file

 data.orcis stored in the/home/admin/orc_test/directory.Create an ORC-formatted external table.